petee-d/stereotype/README.md

 ## Features
 - Support for atomic fields - `bool`, `int`, `float`, `str`
 - `Optional` for any supported type
-- Fields with `List`s of any supported type and `Dict`s of atomic types to any supported type
+- Fields can also be a `List` of any supported type or a `Dict` of atomic types to any supported type
 - Support for `Model` subclass fields, including recursive definitions
 - Dynamic model fields resolved using a string `type` key
 - Free-form fields using `Any`